Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 ```

 If a zip is provided, it will be considered as a datapack and merged with the generated datapack.<br>
-It will unzip the zip in a temporary folder of your system and merge it with the generated datapack, this will not
+Kore creates the temporary directory used for extraction automatically before unzipping, then merges the extracted
-remove the temporary folder.
+files with the generated datapack.
+This temporary folder is not removed automatically.

 #### Checking for compatibility